Over-indulged a little over Christmas? Looking to improve your fitness and meet some likeminded people?

 Many of our recent graduates have caught the running bug, and are now regulars amongst club training sessions.
 Several have even gone on to complete longer distances, with many taking part in last years' Great South Run, and some have even run a half marathon!

 About the course

-- The first session takes place on Saturday 19th January 2019, if you cant make the first session, don't worry, you will be given all the encouragement and advice you need to make up for lost time
+- If you cant make the first session, don't worry, you will be given all the encouragement and advice you need to make up for lost time

 - Qualified coaches run the course, with advice, help and encouragement from run leaders and other club members